 I would not feel excluded if another faith community invited me to recite a different affirmation with them—AS LONG AS I felt encouraged to question what I was saying the way I feel encouraged to question what I say in the Episcopal Church.
 I would feel excluded if I felt pressured to take any human affirmation about God as the final word on the subject.

-I experienced that Sort of inclusion when I attended a Unity Church meeting with a dear friend.
-I recited their Five Principles (http://unityvacaville.net/unitys-5-basic-principles/), even though I did not agree with several crucial points.
-(Examples: “There is only one Power, which is omnipotent”; or their embrace of the victim-blaming Law of Attraction.)
+I experienced that sort of inclusion when I attended a Unity Church meeting with a dear friend.
+I recited their Five Principles, even though I did not agree with several crucial points.
+(Examples: insisting that there is only one Power, which is omnipotent, that pain and sickness are not real, embracing the victim-blaming Law of Attraction.)
 I did not feel excluded.
-If anything, I was more concerned that I might be closing myself off to what they were trying to say, even though I was a bit repulsed by their terminology.
+If anything, I was more concerned that I might be closing myself off to what they were trying to say, even though I was a bit put off by their terminology.
 It helped, to know that Unity Churches actually encouraged questions even about their Five Principles.

 I was somewhat amused, incidentally, that they claimed not to have a creed and yet put such great stock in these Five Principles, which looked to me very much like a creed.
 That’s a common phenomenon among religious communities that claim not to have creeds—they actually do, without admitting it.
 (Another example: Buddhism’s Four Noble Truths amount to a creed, even though some Buddhists claim that they have no creeds.
 They do have a creed, and it’s one well worth exploring.
 They shouldn’t apologize for that.
 It’s not a bad thing.)